kleutchit/keyclimbs/index.md

 Ouroboros

 - One must imagine Sisyphus happy
+- "I say never be complete, I say stop being perfect, I say let... lets evolve, let the chips fall where they may.
+"Fight Club
 - "Time is a flat circle.
 Listen, Nietzsche.
 Shut the fuck up" - True Detective

 - WE are the creators of our worlds, however solipsistic that may sound we decide the goodness/badness of a given idea or situation